SulimanCS/machine-learning-projects/README.md

 After training the neural networks throughout 51 epochs each, accuracy percentages will be computed by presenting the same training dataset and a test dataset to the networks in-order to computed prediction correctness over the dataset for the different networks.

+**Project 3:** This project aims to train a supervised Machine Learning Naive Bayes classifier to predict if a given set of features belong to one of a set of classes P(feature | Class).
+Due to the simplicity of Naive Bayes classifiers, the accuracy of Naive Bayes classifiers is notably lower in comparison to previous projects.